IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 Education and public awareness campaigns should support and encourage the work of men's advocates.[^83] The State should ensure men's "non-governmental organizations are well-informed, adequately consulted and generally able to play an active role in the initial and subsequent development of the policy." [^85]

-#### Condemn Discrimination against men

-> The term “discrimination in all its forms” clearly obligates the State party to be vigilant in condemning all forms of discrimination, ==including forms that are not explicitly mentioned in the Convention== or that may be emerging.[^86]

 ##### Promote
 >  In the present general comment, the obligation to fulfil also incorporates an obligation to **promote the elimination of all forms of discrimination** against women[^87]